-- use deep-breathing exercises to relieve anxiety.
+use deep-breathing exercises to relieve anxiety.

 Remember, feeling tired all the time isn’t solely confined to depression.
-In fact a slew of physical disorders can cause these lethargic sentiment.
+In fact, a slew of physical disorders can cause these lethargic moods.
 Before visiting a psychiatrist, the best course of action is to have some basic blood tests.
-The doctor will then be able to check for infection, anaemia, and thyroid problems, which could all be relevant.
+The doctor will then be able to check for infection, anemia, and thyroid problems, which could all be relevant.

 Hopefully this, article helps explain why depression makes you tired.